Dr. Sarah Preston

 Biography

-Dr Preston’s specific interest are investigating immune response in animals to parasitic worms for the development of breeding diagnostics and vaccines.
+Dr Sarah Preston is mid-career academic in animal health, specialising in areas of parasite control and resistance in livestock and companion animals.
+Her specific interests are investigating immune response in animals to parasitic worms for the development of breeding diagnostics and vaccines.
 Sarah is also interested in tracking anthelmintic resistance in livestock.
 She has over 30 peer-reviewed papers published in these areas.
+In 2025 she also co-founded the company SwabTec to aid in the commercialisation of her research outputs.

 Sarah has a strong passion for science outreach and science teaching research.
-She is an active member of the Australian Society for Parasitology (ASP) and works closely with the local community and ASP to develop science activities for National Science Week each year, with successful government funding equalling approximately $70k.
-She is also evaluating the use of novel technology such as virtual and augmented reality to engage students and teach complex paradigms in animal health.
+She is an active member of the Australian Society for Parasitology (ASP) and works closely with the local community and ASP to develop science activities for National Science Week each year.
+She also evaluates the use of novel technology in teaching environments such as virtual, augmented reality headsets and virtual farms to engage students and teach complex paradigms in animal health.

 Available for